 Think about how a page looks on a mobile device, and check it against the top PDAs out there, O'Gorman said.
 “If you have sidebars, are they going to render first?
 You don't want the user to scroll forever to get to your content.
 Consider putting in indexing links that will be viewable first in the mobile environment.”

 Wikipedia, O'Gorman said, does this well with its home page, providing an index link so mobile users can go directly to the search option.

-But testing involves more than just how a page renders, she said.
-You also need to think about how long that page takes to render on a mobile device.
-"You have to be very conscientious because mobile users are typically working on a slower connection," she said.
-"You can have a landing page that's not information-dense but still takes a long time to load."
+But testing means you also need to think about how long that page takes to render on a mobile device.
+“You have to be very conscientious because mobile users are typically working on a slower connection,” she said.
+“You can have a landing page that's not information-dense but still takes a long time to load.”
+M